New US sanctions target workarounds that let Russia get Western tech for war

 “Many of them may be celebrating a rise in sales to the UAE or Turkey and not realizing, or not choosing to realize, that the rise is being driven by re-export business as opposed to genuine business happening in the UAE and Turkey,” he said.

-The United Arab Emirates has insisted it follows international laws when it comes to money laundering and sanctions.
-However, a global body focused on fighting money laundering has placed the UAE on its “gray list” over concerns that the global trade hub isn’t doing enough to stop criminals and militants from hiding wealth there.
+The United Arab Emirates has insisted it follows international laws on money laundering and sanctions.
+However, a global body that fights money laundering has placed the UAE on its “gray list” over concerns that the global trade hub isn’t doing enough to stop criminals and militants from hiding wealth there.

 Turkey, meanwhile, has tried to balance its close ties with both Russia and Ukraine, positioning itself as a mediator.

 Turkey depends heavily on Russian energy and tourism.
-Last year, however, Turkey’s state banks suspended transactions through Russia’s payment system, Mir, over U.S. threats of sanctions.
+Last year, however, Turkey’s state banks suspended transactions through Russia’s payment system, Mir, over U.S. sanctions threats.

+The U.S. sanctioned Russian oligarch Andrei Bokarev, who reportedly has personal ties to Russian Defense Minister Sergei Shoigu, and his business partner, Iskander Makhmudov.
+Treasury also sanctioned Russian Deputy Defense Minister Alexei Krivoruchko and people associated with the Wagner mercenary group, including for facilitating weapons shipments from North Korea to Russia.

+Otar Partskhaladze, a Georgian-Russian businessman and former prosecutor general of Georgia, also was targeted.
+Russia’s Federal Security Service worked with Partskhaladze to influence Georgian society and politics for Russia’s benefit, the State Department said.

-Including the latest sanctions, the State Department says the U.S. has targeted almost 3,000 businesses and people since Russia invaded Ukraine in February 2022.
+Including the latest sanctions, the U.S. has targeted almost 3,000 businesses and people since Russia invaded Ukraine in February 2022, according to State.

 Associated Press writers Suzan Fraser in Ankara, Turkey, and Jon Gambrell in Dubai, United Arab Emirates, contributed.

-Note: This story has been corrected to show that Secretary of State Antony Blinken’s first name was misspelled.